fsommers/bureaucrat/README.md

 `-I` specify optional instructions to the LLM -- in this case, to include legal language appropriate for a German apartment rental agreement.
 Mix-and-match of languages is supported, based on the underlying LLM's capabilities.

 The resulting generated data is region-appropriate, such as using German(-sounding) names, German addresses, currency formatting, phone numbers, and emails.
-The rental amount is also in a realistic range.
-(Well, maybe not for Berlin!)
+The rental amount is also in a realistic range:

 ```
 {